-• No deficiencies were observed at the visible portions of the structural components of the home.
+No deficiencies observed at the time of the inspection.

 Heat/AC

 The components of most heating and air-conditioning systems have a design-life ranging from ten to twenty years, but can fail prematurely with poor maintenance, which is why we apprise you of their age whenever possible.
 We test and evaluate them in accordance with the standards of practice, which means that we do not dismantle and inspect the concealed portions of evaporator and condensing coils, the heat exchanger, which is also known as the firebox, electronic air-cleaners, humidifiers, ducts and in-line duct-motors or dampers.
 We perform a conscientious evaluation of both systems, but we are not specialists.
 However, even the most modern heating systems can produce carbon monoxide, which in a sealed or poorly ventilated room can result in sickness, debilitating injury, and even death.
 Therefore, in accordance with the terms of our contract, it is essential that any recommendations that we make for service or a second opinion be scheduled during the inspection contingency period, because a specialist could reveal additional defects or recommend further upgrades that could affect your evaluation of the property, and our service does not include any form of warranty or guarantee.